The Secrets of Droon: Translations

+The series is sold internationally in English and other languages, including Polish, French, Spanish, Russian, Turkish, Malaysian, Korean, Dutch, Czech, Chinese, Slovenian, Bengali, and Persian.

 Sequels and possible TV series

 Tony Abbott revealed on his blog that there could be a sequel series of seven books based on the Seven Cities of Gold.
 Nickelodeon has even expressed interest in making a television series based on the books.